66293 - Solid State Structure and Reactivity

 Learning outcomes

-Upon completion of the course, the student will have gained an extensive understanding of the morphological and structural characteristics of materials and nanomaterials, including inorganic and macromolecular substances, derived from biological systems or synthetic biomimetic materials with substantial technological applications.
-Furthermore, the student will be proficient in contemporary techniques for the crystallization of proteins for structural analysis using X-ray diffraction.
+At the end of the course, students will have acquired extensive knowledge of the morphological and structural characteristics of inorganic and macromolecular materials and nanomaterials produced by biological systems or synthetic biomimetic materials with important technological applications.
+Students will also have knowledge of the most modern methods for obtaining protein crystals for structural study using X-ray diffraction.

 Course contents

-Prerequisites: Students enrolling in this course should possess a solid foundation in inorganic chemistry and solid-state physics.
+Prerequisites: students enrolling in this course must have a good grounding in the fundamentals of inorganic chemistry and solid state physics.

 - Introduction to biocrystallography and comparison with other structural techniques such as nuclear magnetic resonance (NMR) and electron microscopy under cryogenic conditions (cryo-EM);